The Millennial Accord Marketplace Launch

 Purpose And Mission

 The millennial generation has a unique birthmark caused by the lack of education in managing their money - my money - as I, too, am a millennial.
-Therefore, it is imperative there be a knowledge transfer within this generation from those who have learned independently or through their elders, in order to succeed.
+Therefore, it is imperative there be a knowledge transfer within this generation from those who have learned independently or through their elders in order to succeed.

 Here is an excerpt of an article you can read within my subscription outlining my motivation and purpose: